 Tim knows how photograph highly reflective curved objects, no matter what they are made from.
-When post-production is required with the help of his colour calibrated Eizo Coloredge monitor he can accurately reinstate textiles, fabrics and products made from pigments back to their correct colours.
+And clear glass or plastic so it does not appear grey/dark and looking dull.
+When post-production is required with the help of his calibrated EIZO Coloredge monitor he can accurately reinstate textiles, fabrics and products made from pigments back to their correct colours.

 360° spin product photography